Most of us can remember where we were and what we were doing on September 11th 2001.

 It also serves as a memorial to the 2977 people who were killed and the more than 6000 who were injured.

-It’s also a spectacular piece of engineering.
+It’s also a remarkable piece of engineering.
 The new One World Trade Centre that replaced the twin towers is a spectacular example of contemporary architecture.

 I was surprised to run into an Australian working as a volunteer.
 His accent gave him away.